 The combination of fat and protein helps to really slow digestion, making these foods a good source of calories that will help you feel full as well:

 Best Carb and Fat Sources

-The truth is that next to nobody recommends a meal of carbs, fat, and little to no protein.
-Typically, that’s the profile you find in junk food, and even if you’re eating a combination of whole foods with these macros — say, a rice pudding with coconut oil in it — these meals are rarely filling and they don’t provide protein, which should ideally be eaten with every meal of the day.
-But hey, if you don’t have that much protein left in your macros, you could, in moderation, enjoy:
+It isn’t wise or efficient to base entire meals around only carbs and fat at the expense of protein.
+Typically, that’s the nutritional profile you’d find in junk foods, and even if you’re eating a combination of whole foods with these macros — say, a rice pudding with coconut oil in it — these meals are rarely filling.

 2. Burke LM, et al. International Association of Athletics Federations Consensus Statement 2019: Nutrition for Athletics.
 Int J Sport Nutr Exerc Metab.
 2019 Mar 1;29(2):73-84.